Oswude History, Family Crest & Coats of Arms

-Caithness.
+The chronicles of the Oswude family suggest that their ancestors may have been Viking settlers.
+Their surname comes from a place name of Norse origins, from when they lived in Caithness.
 This ancient family claim descent from the Norse Asbaldr, but sometimes records show that the name may have been derived from the personal name Oswald which is made up of the Old English elements os meaning "god," and weald or "rule."
-Saint Oswald was a king of Northumbria who introduced Christianity to northeast England in the 7th century before being killed in battle.

 Early Origins of the Oswude family